-While cerebral palsy will not directly weaken your child’s immune system, it can be the underlying cause of various problems that affect the immune system.
+While cerebral palsy will not directly weaken your child’s immune system, it may be the underlying cause of various problems that affect the immune system.

-This article will go over the outcomes of cerebral palsy that can indirectly affect one’s immune system and everyday actions that can help strengthen the immune system.
+This article will explain the effects of cerebral palsy that may indirectly affect one’s immune system as well as daily actions that can help strengthen the immune system.

 How Cerebral Palsy Affects the Immune System

 Let’s go over 3 major outcomes of cerebral palsy that can weaken the immune system: